Square Invoices Review

 This service is also incredibly important to help safeguard your funds.
 As we mentioned in the negative reviews section, users have had issues with their funds being held or accounts being closed entirely for abnormal or large transactions.
 You can use Square Secure to provide Square sample invoices and legal documentation about your business’s proceedings so they can better understand what “normal processing” look like for your business.

 Considering that there’s no monthly cost for signing up for Square Invoices, it’s amazing the number of features this software offers.
 The free point of sale app, advanced inventory, detailed customer analytics, and sales insights are valuable features that you simply won’t find in a normal invoicing software app.
 Square also offers an attractive invoice template and makes it incredibly easy for customers to pay invoices online.
-The autoschedule invoicing feature, the strong mobile apps, and the good customer support are icing on the cake.
-For product-based businesses in need of these features, we give Square two-thumbs up.
+The auto-schedule invoicing feature, strong mobile apps, and good customer support are icing on the cake.
+For businesses in need of these features, we give Square two-thumbs up.